Disney ParksEPCOTNewsUpdates

 Video: Disney Conservation Efforts Support Rescued Manatees

-The Disney Worldwide Conservation Fund supports the wellbeing of all kinds of animals from around the world, including manatees, some of which Guests can even spot at The Seas With Nemo & Friends in EPCOT.
-Recently, the Walt Disney Company joined forces with Manatee Rescue & Rehabilitation Partnership to help rehabilitate and release Plantaina, a 680 lb. manatee from Florida’s St. Johns River.
+The Disney Worldwide Conservation Fund supports the well-being of all kinds of animals worldwide, including manatees, some of which guests can even spot at The Seas With Nemo & Friends in EPCOT.
+Recently, The Walt Disney Company joined forces with the Manatee Rescue & Rehabilitation Partnership to help rehabilitate and release Plantaina, a 680 lb. manatee from Florida’s St. Johns River.

 Learn more about Disney’s conservation efforts in this recent rehab and release in this video courtesy of the Disney Parks Blog: